Lall-091/SshKeyMan/README.md

 feature:
 generate ed25519/ecdsa(p256)/rsa(2048, 4096) ssh keys

-##### you passphrase is encrypted store to your device, but it will decrypt when loading it, if you think is unsafe, just uncheck the "Store Passphrase" when create a key, then the app will not save your passphrase, you must remember it by yourself
+##### note: Your passphrases are encrypted stored on your device, it will decrypt when loaded keys, most time are safe, but if you worry about that, just uncheck the "Store Passphrase" when create a key, then the app will not save your passphrase, you can remember it by yourself

 ## Author
 SshKeyMan made by Bandeapart1964 of catpuppyapp